MrCrimp/shit.js/README.md

 shit.js
 =======
-Just a quick little experiment to expore modularity after using AngularJS
+Just a quick little experiment to explore modularity after using AngularJS

 100 lines of code trying to achieve a module and mvvm framework with some DI support written for mobile js apps